 The Securities and Exchange Board of India has accepted most of the recommendations made by the Uday Kotak led committee on Corporate Governance Reforms.
-The Kotak Committee was set up as a response to the multiple boardroom struggles to shake up important corporate houses.
+The Kotak Committee was set up as a response to the multiple board room struggles shaking up important corporate houses.
 These include the struggles within the Tata Group and Infosys.
 Both these companies saw their chairman being sacked, retired founders forcing their way through board decisions, independent directors being shown the door and allegations of shady dealings marring their reputations.
 Corporate governance measures were found wanting, leading to the setting up of the committee.
 One of the most important measures suggested by the committee has to do with the separation of the leader of the company management (CEO) from that of the board (Chairman).
 The final recommendation on this issue, which has now been accepted by SEBI, was that the posts of Chairperson and CEO/MD be separated for listed entities with more than 40% public shareholding.
 Further, it was recommended that from 2020 onwards all the listed entities be required to bifurcate the two posts.
-Quoting the Cadbury Committee on Corporate Governance in the United Kingdom, the Kotak committee wrote, “given the importance and the particular nature of the chairmen’s role, it should in principle be separate from that of the chief executive.
+Quoting the Cadbury Committee on Corporate Governance in the United Kingdom, the Kotak committee wrote, “given the importance and the particular nature of the chairman’s role, it should in principle be separate from that of the chief executive.
 If the two roles are combined in one person, it represents a considerable concentration of power”.

-The Controversy over CEOs simultaneously serving as Chairmen
+The controversy over CEOS simultaneously serving as Chairmen

 The debate on whether or not to separate the two key positions goes back to the very origins of the concept of corporate governance.
 Berle and Means, who are considered to be the earliest theorists on Corporate Governance, first depicted the phenomenon of large corporations having two different sets of interested parties, the shareholders and the executives.
 They found that the shareholders, who were the owners of the company, exercised near to no control over how it functioned.
-Rather it were the managers who exercised complete control over the workings of the company.[i]
-However, these managers had trivial ownership in the company, and majority of the shareholders, dispersed in large numbers, could not take part in the functioning of the company.
-Thus, the interests of the shareholders and the managers often diverged, giving rise to the problems of corporate governance.
+Rather it was the managers who exercised complete control over the workings of the company.
+Instead, the managers had little, if any stake in the ownership of the company.
+Thus, the interests of the shareholders and managers often diverged, giving rise to the problems of corporate governance.
 This is theoretically referred to as the problem of agency.
 The problem of agency arises when the agent (in this case, the CEO) has certain goals which are contrary to those of the principal (in this case, the Board, representative of the shareholders).
 For example, a CEO who has no financial interest in the company will always be seen to be having goals which are significantly different from that of the shareholders, or entrepreneur CEOs.
 He will, prima facie, spend more time trying to expand his power and purse, as against rewarding shareholders.
-This hypothesis has also been found to be the reality in multiple studies.[ii]
-Prime example is that of Nokia CEO, whose huge payout while the firm failed led to angry reactions in Finland.
+This hypothesis has also been found to be the reality in multiple studies.

 This agency problem can be resolved if the position of CEO is separated from that of the Chairman.
-The CEO’s job will be to manage the company, while the Chairman and his board oversees the CEO and his team.
+The CEO’s job will be to manage the company, while the Chairman and his board oversee the CEO and his team.
 Here one can clearly spot the benefits of having separate CEO and Chairman.

 Given the fact that the board is to oversee the management, a fusion of the leader of the board and the leader of the management presents a typical case of conflict of interest.
 If the CEO is also the Chairman, he will overlook failures on the part of the management and will be slow to take decisions which go against the interests of the company executives.
-Thus, he clearly cannot perform the essential functions of hiring, firing, assessing, and regulating remuneration, without keeping aside his personal interests.[iii]
+Thus, he clearly cannot perform the essential functions of hiring, firing, assessing, and regulating remuneration, without keeping aside his personal interests.
 Consequently, in theory, an independent chairman will give a fillip to the board’s ability to look after the management.
 By bifurcating the two posts, a corporation clearly delineates and distinguishes the responsibilities of the board and management.
-As a result, it gives one director the sole authority of speaking on the board’s behalf and to oversee its meetings.
-The other director is given the authority to speak on behalf of the management and be responsible for the operation and strategy of the company.[iv]
+As a result, it gives one leader the sole authority of speaking on the board’s behalf and to oversee its meetings.
+The other leader is given the authority to speak on behalf of the management and be responsible for the operation and strategy of the company.
 As a consequence of such separation, discords in the areas of performance appraisal, executive remuneration, succession designs, and director recruitment are eliminated.
-Furthermore, the CEO is also better enabled to concentrate exclusively on strategizing, overlooking operations, and resolving organizational issues.[v]
+Furthermore, the CEO is also better enabled to concentrate exclusively on strategizing, overlooking operations, and resolving organizational issues.

-Such separation is also important to avoid creation of all powerful CEOs, as has been seen in many tech companies.[vi]
+Such separation is also important to avoid creation of all-powerful CEOs, as has been seen in many tech companies.
 If the CEO and the Chairman are one, such a leader will have immense power over who gets appointed to the board, and will thus be able to manufacture board loyalty.
-Most of the inside directors in a board are company executives, who owe allegiance to the CEO.
-Outside directors too may feel a sense of gratitude to the CEO as he often plays an important role in their election, more so when he is also the Chair.
+Most of the executive directors in a board owe allegiance to the CEO.
+Non-executive directors too may feel a sense of gratitude to the CEO as he often plays an influential role in their election, more so when he is also the Chair.
+It has been found that even though directors may be legally independent, there are social ties and influence, leading to biases.
 Further, as the Chair, such CEO will have the ability to make committee assignments.
 This will lead to the creation of an all-powerful centre within the company, who may not act in the best interests of the company at large.

 Another argument in support of such bifurcation has to do with the flow of information.
 If the board has better and more information, it will have improved decision-making capacity.
-If the Chairman and CEO are the same person, the lead source of information to the board will be limited to a single person.
-But if they are separated, the board will have access to an additional source of information.[viii]
-Such independent source of information is vital to the board’s decision making and oversight functions.
+If the Chairman and CEO are the same people, the lead source of information to the board will be limited to a single person.
+But if they are separated, the board will have access to an additional source of information.
+Such an independent source of information is vital to the board’s decision making and oversight functions.
 An illustration of this can be the Satyam Computer imbroglio.
 Ramalinga Raju served both as the Chairman and CEO of the company, and hence, was better positioned to mislead the shareholders.
 Whereas if an independent chair had been in place, the possibility of such embezzlement would have considerably reduced.

-Lastly, the importance of a separated CEO-Chair position is seen during times when shareholder value is in issue.
+Lastly, the importance of a separated CEO-Chair position is seen during times when shareholder value is an issue.
 These include situations like those of takeover bids.
-An independent chair has been found to be more open to takeover bid, which is often beneficial to the shareholders.
+An independent chair has been found to be more open to a takeover bid, which is often beneficial to the shareholders.
 As against this, a board led by a common CEO-Chair is seen to resist takeover bids by taking poison pills, at the cost of shareholder value.

 While, in theory, multiple benefits have been shown in support of separating the two leadership roles in a company, arguments have been adduced against doing so.
-One line of argument theorizes that separation of such powers can often be artificial, especially, in large corporations where the role of CEO is but to oversee.[x]
+One line of argumentation theorizes that separation of such powers can often be artificial, especially, in large corporations where the role of CEO is but to oversee.
 In such a scenario, bifurcation will lead to duplication of leadership and of efforts.
 This will cause confusion as to authority and responsibility.
 It will also cause feuds and disputes during times when quick decision making is needed.

 It is also contended that a combined CEO-Chair helps enhance the board’s performance.
 The board is supposed to be making the key decisions about the company.
-As such, a common CEO-Chair allows the board to have more timely, first hand and complete information about the workings of the company.[xi]
+As such, a common CEO-Chair allows the board to have more timely, first hand and complete information about the workings of the company.
 An independent chair will fail to have the kind of knowledge about the strengths and weaknesses of the company that a CEO will possess.

-Lastly, it is contended that Corporations, after all, are private business bodies and not public institutions.
-Thus, imposing principles of conflict of interest, which are central to public institutions, will prevent corporates from undertaking risky propositions.
-It is argued that if the Chair-CEO is one, the company can engage in dynamic planning and invest in risky ventures supported by the vision of the clear leader of the business.[xii]
+Lastly, it is contended that Corporations, after all, are private business institutions and not public institutions.
+For public institutions, avoiding conflict of interest itself is an end.
+In contrast, for corporations avoiding conflict of interest is a means to create shareholder value.
+Thus, imposing principles of conflict of interest, which are of the same intensity as those of public institution, will prevent corporates from undertaking risky propositions and focusing on shareholder value.
+It is argued that if the Chair-CEO is one, the company can engage in dynamic planning and invest in risky ventures supported by the vision of the clear leader of the business.
 Whereas a division of roles at the top will mean greater possibilities of discord and safe playing on the part of the company.
-It is also cited that most firms in jurisdictions where it is not mandatory to separate CEOs and Chairs tend to have common CEO-Chair.[xiii]
+It is also cited that most firms in jurisdictions where it is not mandatory to separate CEOs and Chairs tend to have common CEO-Chair.
 This, they argue, represents the efficiency of the model.